dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 It is very strongly recommended to only use "Each" as unit of measure (and never packages) which means that all health care products are managed as number of tablets, ampoules, cannulas, compresses etc. The use of packages is not practical as secondary packaging quantities are likely to differ between manufacturers and manufacturers may change secondary packaging quantities over time which makes the comparison of quantities over time as well as correct stock replenishment calculations impossible.

-The use of item codes is optional but recommended.
+The use of some kind of item codes is required.
 It is important to note that the DHIS2-RTS mobile application will always (and can only) display all items in their alphabetical order and it is not possible to group items into drug products, dressing materials, drains, cannulas etc. Therefore all items would appear "scrambled" according to their alphabetical names.
 For this reason using item codification systems which group health care products into their category are useful.

-If no coding system is used or the coding system (such as numbers) do not allow grouping items, grouping can be achieved by preceding item descriptions with abbreviations for product groups such as DORA (oral drugs), DVAS (vaccines), MDRE (dressing material) etc.
+If no coding system is used or the coding system (such as numbers) does not allow grouping items, grouping can be achieved by preceding item descriptions with abbreviations for product groups such as DORA (oral drugs), DVAS (vaccines), MDRE (dressing material) etc.

-To integrate **Stock item list management**

-The stock item list (list of Data elements) will have to be manually harmonized and aligned with the TEIs registered for the respective Organisation unit.
+The stock item list (list of Data elements) will have to be manually harmonized and aligned with the TEIs registered for the respective Organisation unit but the list of TEIs can be "copied" and a list of Data elements can be uploaded.

 Every Data set is assigned to the Organisation Unit for which it has been configured.
 Alternatively, all Organisation Units could use the same Data set.